Top

 EPIC FAIL #1: When I discovered the price discrepancy between the promo rates and the actual hotel rates on May 16, I immediately called your office but after one hour of constant tries, no one from your customer support answered the phone.
 This was a regular business hour, mind you — from 10-11 am, on a Monday.

 EPIC FAIL #2: Around 3 p.m. that same day, I tried calling the office again and after several tries, finally someone answered.
 The guy on the other line, a certain “Hannibal,” instructed me to email him at hannibal.d@ensogo.com so they can “start the investigation.”
 Within 10 minutes, I already sent him the email.
 Now, you should have at least acknowledged that you got the email; a simple auto-responder would have sufficed.
 That’s a sign that you were looking into the problem.
 Customers hate it when they don’t know if their concern is being addressed.
-And true enough, after one week, my problem is still pending.
+And true enough, after one week, my problem turned out to be pending still.

 EPIC FAIL #4: On May 31, I received an email saying that my request has been approved: